MrTooOldDriver/Falcor/README.md

 This project is part of L352 Advanced Graphics and Image Processing course at the University of Cambridge.

+Please build anr run HellowDXR sample to see the result.

 ![](docs/images/teaser.png)

 # Falcor